 12. Desert Hot Springs

-Take the plunge in Desert Hot Springs.
+Take the plunge into Desert Hot Springs.
 Thermal mineral waters have sprung up from the earth surrounding the San Andreas Fault for hundreds of years.
 Dozens of local resorts offer day passes to soak in the waters which are known to cure joint aches and arthritis, migraines, depression, and low energy.
-Try the hidden gem Sagewater Spa and finish your visit with one of their signature aloe body wraps.

 Where to gawk